Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Evaluation

 \subsection{Configuration Time-multiplexing}

-Configuration time-multiplexing is an optimization that time-multiplexes a configuration across different branches with identical computation structure in applications with data-dependent control flow.
-In the context of executing MoE layers on SDAs, a configuration is time-multiplexed across experts dynamically by routing inputs and weights accordingly.
-We observe that when running batched decoding on large-expert models (128+ experts), several experts are not selected within a batch.
-When experimenting with Qwen3-30B-A3B with a batch size of 64, approximately half of the experts receive no tokens in most of the layers and iterations.
-Configuring a dedicated region for each expert results in several compute resources remaining idle due to their sparse activation.
+Configuration time-multiplexing is an optimization that time-multiplexes a configuration across branches with shared computation structure in applications with data-dependent control flow.
+In the context of executing MoEs, a configuration is dynamically time-multiplexed across experts by routing inputs and weights accordingly.
+For the simplified MoE example in \Cref{fig:big-example-step}, configuration time-multiplexing can be expressed by inserting a pair of control-flow operators around the time-multiplexed region, as shown in \Cref{fig:config-time-multiplex-graph}. \stepops{EagerMerge} forwards inputs for each expert to the time-multiplexed region as soon as they become available. \stepops{RandomOffChipLoad} fetches the weight for the selected expert dynamically, instead of using \stepops{LinearOffChipLoad}.

-STeP enables configuration time-multiplexing with two key capabilities: (i) a dynamic merging operator (\stepops{EagerMerge}) that merges multiple streams and sends them to the downstream pipelines as soon as they are available, and (ii) the explicit data movement across the memory hierarchy.
-For the MoE layer shown in \Cref{fig:big-example}, configuration time-multiplexing is realized by connecting the first \stepops{Accum} operators of multiple experts to an \stepops{EagerMerge}.
-Each \stepops{EagerMerge} has its own configured subgraph for expert computation, and the three \stepops{LinearOffChipLoad} is replaced by a \stepops{RandomOffChipLoad}, which uses the \stepops{Selector} from \stepops{EagerMerge} to fetch the appropriate tiled weight for the chosen expert.

-Leveraging these features, fewer parallel expert regions than the total number of experts can be configured, which enables saving on-chip resources in MoE models with a large number of experts.
-The flexibility of \stepops{EagerMerge} and stream data type in STeP allows exploiting parallelism along the hidden dimension and the batch dimension in each expert, and the computation can be mapped to tiled compute units without complicated lifting.
-On the contrary, Revet resorts to the design with dedicated regions for each expert, as it can only be hacked to support the behaviors of \stepops{EagerMerge} by mapping the collected token stream for each expert to a single scalar stream.
-This severely limits performance by preventing the use of vectorized or tiled compute units.